fischertechnik/txt_demo_c_download/README.md

 ## Downloading Programs to TXT
 Compiled programs can be downloaded to the TXT controller using [WinSCP](https://winscp.net/)

+> Attention: At first activate SSH Daemon for TXT fimrware >=4.4.4!

 1. Login with ROBOPro user

 ![winscp_login](docs/winscp_login.PNG)